Jwink3101/dfb/readme.md

 ## Pruning

 You can prune dfb by removing *unneeded* files at snapshots older than a set time.
-It will keep files older than the specified time if they are still the most recent or are referenced.
-It can also be told to keep a certain number of versions of specific files.
+The date specified is the oldest point-in-time where you can restore fully.
+Files older than that time may still be present as needed.

 This pruning strategy is discting from snapshot-based backups where you keep a certain number of snapshots, but offers a more practical approach as it doesn't risk losing important data bewtween snapshots and makes it very easy to understand changes.